 Modern life is difficult.
 Family, financial and societal pressures constantly keep mounting and its but obvious that we feel suffocated under such endless expectations.
 There is a lot to juggle and not all of us have the mental or emotional capacity to do it all at once.
 But just as we look after our physical health, taking care of our mind is as important.
 We’re all guilty of putting more focus on having a balanced diet, exercise and living a healthier lifestyle while forgetting to pay attention to our minds and the troubles it’s going through.
-Mental health encompasses our emotional, psychological and social well-being.
+Mental health encompasses our psychological, social and emotional health and wellbeing.
 We often forget that there’s a strong connection between the body and the mind.

-Research has proven that emotional health is a skill.
+Research has proven that emotional health and wellbeing is a skill.
 And that’s why we’ve put together 5 simple ways you can be emotionally healthy and happier.

 1. Grow your support system